...

 The Office of the Attorney General and Child Support Cases in Texas

-I’d like to spend some time discussing the topic of child support and the role that the Office of the Attorney General plays in administering the reception and disbursement of child support payments in Texas.
+I’d like to spend some time discussing the topic about the state of texas child support and the role that the Office of the Attorney General plays in administering the reception and disbursement of child support payments in Texas.
 First, however, I want to briefly discuss how family law cases treat self-employment income for those required to pay child support.

 Self-employed people pay taxes that go over and above what most people see in their paychecks.
 Your tax rate would be the same no matter if you were the employee of a corporation or a self-employed person, but there are additional taxes that come to bear on self-employed people.
 Many times, your income will fluctuate from year to year, so a court would need to get a good idea of what you have earned on average over a period of two or three years.